Security & Privacy

 What is a DPA?

-A Data Processing Agreement (DPA) is a legally binding contract required under GDPR Article 28 whenever a data controller (your organisation) engages a data processor (GA4 Audits) to process personal data on its behalf.
+A Data Processing Agreement (DPA) is a legally binding contract required under GDPR Article 28 whenever a data controller (your organisation) engages a data processor (Tag & Analytics Audit) to process personal data on its behalf.
 The DPA defines what data is processed, for what purpose, under what security measures, and what each party's responsibilities are.

 You may need a DPA if:

-• You're using GA4 Audits in a client-facing capacity and your clients require DPAs with sub-processors.
+- You're using Tag & Analytics Audit in a client-facing capacity and your clients require DPAs with sub-processors.

-• Your DPO (Data Protection Officer) has identified GA4 Audits as a data processor in your data mapping exercise.
+- Your DPO (Data Protection Officer) has identified Tag & Analytics Audit as a data processor in your data mapping exercise.

-For many users, particularly individual consultants and small teams, the GA4 Audits Terms of Service and Privacy Policy are sufficient documentation.
-A formal DPA is primarily needed for enterprise procurement and regulated industries.
+For many users, particularly individual consultants and small teams, the Tag & Analytics Audit Terms of Service and Privacy Policy are sufficient documentation.
+A formal DPA is primarily needed for procurement processes and regulated industries — and it's available to anyone who needs one.

-The GA4 Audits DPA, drafted in accordance with GDPR Article 28(3), covers:
+The Tag & Analytics Audit DPA, drafted in accordance with GDPR Article 28(3), covers:

-• Sub-processor list (Supabase, Google Cloud, Upstash, Stripe, Vercel) and notification procedures for sub-processor changes.
+- Sub-processor list (Supabase, Google Cloud, Upstash, Vercel) and notification procedures for sub-processor changes.

 How to request a DPA

-DPAs are available to Enterprise plan customers.
-To request one, contact our support team with the subject line "DPA Request" and include your organisation's legal name and jurisdiction.
+A DPA is available to any customer on request, at no cost.
+To request one, email our support team with the subject line "DPA Request" and include your organisation's legal name and jurisdiction.
 We'll provide a standard DPA for review within 5 business days.
 If your legal team has specific amendments, please send the redlined version and we'll review via our legal counsel.

 Still need help?